Kalispera Greece Chios.

 The square in Mesta.

-Of these, I think that Mesta is the finest.
-The village is built like a fortress and is completely enclosed by defensive walls.
-The cobbled alleys are at times so narrow that you can touch the houses on both sides.
-The village has a nice square with several good tavernas.
-The village is also completely car-free.
-Olympi is similar to Mesta but not equally pleasant.
+Of the villages in Mastihochoria, I consider Mesta (350 inhabitants) to be the absolute finest.
+The village is built like a fort and is completely walled.
+The stone-paved alleys are so narrow in places that you can touch the houses on both sides as you pass by.
+In the village there is a cozy square with several good restautants.
+Incidentally, the village is completely free of cars.
+Olympi (375 inv) is similar to Mesta but is not as convivial.

 The village of Pyrgi with the unique houses.

-The village Pyrgi is, to my knowledge unique in Greece.
-Just as Mesta and Olympi, Pyrgi is dated from the Middle Ages, and is also built as an impregnable fortress.
-What makes Pyrgi special is that the facades are coloured in a mosaic of black and white.
+The village of Pyrgi (about 1200 inhabitants) is, as far as I know, unique in all of Greece.
+Like Mesta and Olympi, Pyrgi dates back to the Middle Ages, and was also built as an impregnable fortress.
+What makes Pyrgi unique is that the house facades are painted in a mosaic of black and white.
+If you are in the area, you should see all three villages.
+If you only have time for one village, choose Mesta or Pyrgi.

 Read more about the village Pyrgi here »